Dylmoco/smoothr/storefronts/README.md

 wrapping container causes clicks anywhere in the container to trigger checkout.

-The script posts the cart to `/api/checkout/[provider]` where `[provider]` is the active payment gateway. `initCheckout` chooses the gateway by first checking `window.SMOOTHR_CONFIG.active_payment_gateway`.
+The script posts the cart to `/api/checkout/[provider]` where `[provider]` is the active payment gateway.
+This single endpoint handles all providers. `initCheckout` chooses the gateway by first checking `window.SMOOTHR_CONFIG.active_payment_gateway`.
 If not set it queries `store_settings.settings.active_payment_gateway` in Supabase using the provided `storeId`.
 The default provider is `stripe`.